ham3da/ham3da-integration-for-oxapay-in-woocommerce/readme.txt

 == Installation ==

-1. Upload ham3da integration for OxaPay in WooCommerce to your wordpress and activate it.
+1. Upload ham3da integration for OxaPay to your wordpress and activate it.
 2. Go to the Admin panel -> Woocommerece -> Settings -> Payments -> OxaPay.
 3. Enable it and complete the settings.
 4. You can now make a test purchase with this payment gateway.

 == Screenshots ==

-1. ham3da integration for OxaPay in WooCommerce plugin settings (1)
+1. ham3da integration for OxaPay plugin settings (1)
-2. ham3da integration for OxaPay in WooCommerce plugin settings (2)
+2. ham3da integration for OxaPay plugin settings (2)
 3. Checkout and OxaPay payment method
 4. OxaPay hosted invoice(1) - Select currency and network to pay.
 Displayed to the user after he clicked the "Pay with OxaPay" button.
 5. OxaPay hosted invoice(2) - Send currency to the displayed address.
 Displayed to the user after he clicked the "Proceed to payment" button.